Niagara Falls Canada: Perfect 3 Day Itinerary

 ⏰ Time: about 1 hour $ Tickets Required for Attractions ✓ Open All Year

 Finish the evening with a visit to Clifton Hill, Niagara Falls’ lively entertainment district.
-Often compared to Las Vegas or Times Square, it’s touristy but undeniably fun.
+Often compared to a mini Las Vegas or Times Square, it’s definitely touristy – but also undeniably fun, especially if you’re traveling with kids or teens.

 Stop 7: Visit the Niagara Power Station at Night